Ma clique

 The Ma clique or Ma family warlords is a collective name for a group of Hui (Muslim Chinese) warlords in Northwestern China who ruled the Chinese provinces of Qinghai, Gansu and Ningxia for 10 years from 1919 until 1928.
 Following the collapse of the Qing dynasty in 1912, the region came under Chinese Muslim warlord Ma Qi's control until the Northern Expedition by the Republic of China consolidated central control in 1928.
 After 1928, Muslim warlords joined the ruling Kuomintang government and participated in national-level politics alongside their local military role.
 There were three families in the Ma clique ("Ma" being a common Hui rendering of the common Muslim name "Muhammad"), each of them respectively controlled, parts of Gansu, Ningxia and Qinghai.
 The three most prominent members of the clique were Ma Bufang, Ma Hongkui, and Ma Hongbin, collectively known as the Xibei San Ma (西北三馬, Three Ma of the Northwest).
 Some contemporary accounts, such as Edgar Snow's, described the clique as the "Four Ma" (rather than Three), adding Ma Bufang's brother Ma Buqing to the list of the top warlords.
-Other prominent Ma's included Ma Anliang, Ma Lin, Ma Hushan, Ma Fuxiang and Ma Zhongying.
+Other prominent Mas included Ma Anliang, Ma Lin, Ma Hushan, Ma Fuxiang and Ma Zhongying.